-As we all begin to get ready for back to school lessons, we need to remember that reviewing previously learned skills is highly essential in helping your child feel comfortable, plus confident at the beginning of the school year.
+As we all begin to get ready for back-to-school lessons, we need to remember that reviewing previously learned skills is highly essential in helping your child feel comfortable plus confident at the beginning of the school year.

-Creating your own apple counting game is super simple and can be used in so many different ways.
+Creating your own apple counting game is simple and can be used in many different ways.
 It’s perfect for preschoolers and Kindergartners to practice learning numbers in a hands-on activity while celebrating the fall season.